CodeF0x/LMSA/README.md

 ## Overview

-LMSA (LM Studio Assistant) is an open-source Android front-end application for LM Studio.
+LMSWA (LM Studio Web Assistant) is an open-source web front-end application for LM Studio.
 It provides a clean, user-friendly interface to interact with language models on your Android device.
-LMSA is designed with privacy in mind, offering a tracking-free and ad-free experience for users who want to leverage the power of large language models on their mobile devices.
+LMWSA is designed with privacy in mind, offering a tracking-free and ad-free experience for users who want to leverage the power of large language models on their mobile devices.

 ## Quick Tutorial Video

-For a step-by-step guide on how to set up and use LMSA with LM Studio, check out this quick tutorial on YouTube:
+For a step-by-step guide on how to set up and use LMWSA with LM Studio, check out this quick tutorial on YouTube:
 [![Watch the video](https://img.youtube.com/vi/qoXfa6In5BM/0.jpg)](https://youtu.be/qoXfa6In5BM)

+(It shows the usage of the original Android app, however apart from the initial setup, the usage is identical to the web app)

 ## Updates